Here are a few things I've learned from not speaking the native language of the country I was in.

 Because I didn't speak Ukrainian, Lithuanian or Mandarin during my semesters abroad with ILP it was a lot easier to teach the kids using only English.
 I wasn't tempted to speak with them in their native language and they knew that I didn't speak it so they were not as tempted to use it in the classroom.

 One big thing that LDS volunteers learn is that the spirit is the same in any language.
 Depending on where you go to church there may or may not be someone translating the meeting into English.
 If not, just focus on the spirit.
-It is amazing the things you can feel even if everyone around you is speaking Thai as you attend an LDS church in Thailand.
+It is amazing the things you can feel even if everyone around you is speaking a language you don't understand.
+It was fascinating for me to realize how I felt the same in my English speaking wards than I did in my foreign speaking wards: the spirit is the same.

 Language Class Gave Me A Better Perspective